Use of ID scanners at licensed venues

 Any licensed venue that permanently trades past 12 midnight within a safe night precinct is required to have a networked ID scanner installed and operating by 1 July 2017, (unless the venue is operating under an exempt class of licence).

-Licensees will be contacted directly when these details become available.
-You can also check here regularly for updated information, or subscribe to the Responsible Service Newsletter to receive updates.
+Check here regularly for updated information, or subscribe to the Responsible Service Newsletter to receive updates.

 Approved operators of ID scanning systems